Photo by Gary Ono

 Do you have pre- or post-activities that I can do with my students?

-Students who come to the Museum with a basic understanding of the Japanese American story have a better and deeper experience while they are here.
-The Education Unit has a guide that includes suggested pre- and post-visit activities that educators can use in their classroom.
-Upon request, this educators’ guide will be sent with your confirmation letter, free of charge.
+Students who come to JANM with a basic understanding of the Japanese American story have a better and deeper experience while they are here.
+Click here for lesson plans and resources that may be of use.

 What happens if my group arrives late?